chauduongdominh-eh/rpc-sleep/README.md

 # gRPC example

-The server has a single function that waits for a specific duration before return.
+In this example, the server has a single function to sleep for a specific seconds before return.
+The client calls the function and wait for server response, then print out whatever returned

+## Development

 Regenerate the code with: